OWASP/www-staff/operating-plan/2024/events.md

 ## Fundraising

-Global AppSec events are a major source of income for the OWASP Foundation.
-We may need to situate the events in locations that are more profitable, and we may need to increase the ticket prices for the events.
-We will work with the community to develop a strategy to ensure that all events are profitable, and that the Foundation can continue to support the community with the funds raised from the events.
+Global AppSec events are a significant source of income for the OWASP Foundation.
+We may need to situate the events in more profitable locations, and we may need to increase the ticket prices for the events.
+We will work with the community to develop a strategy to ensure that all events are profitable and that the Foundation can continue to support the community with the funds raised from the events.

 ## Marketing

-TBA
+An events marketing data sheet will be created by the Events team, allowing easy customization of the website and various events, such as being handed out at RSA.
+Work with our marketing contractor to promote AppSec Global SF and AppSec Global Lisbon, with online advertising and social media campaigns.